 Learn how to make lemon white chocolate cookies!
 These photos provide visual cues.
 Find the detailed instructions in the recipe card.

-Zest the lemons directly over the sugar to catch the zest and citrus oils.
-Massage the zest into the sugar until it is moist and yellow.
+Zest lemons over sugar to catch the zest and citrus oils.
+Massage zest into the sugar until moist and yellow.

-In the bowl of a stand mixer, cream the butter and sugars on medium speed until well combined, 2-3 minutes.
-Scrape down sides of bowl.
+In the bowl of a stand mixer, cream the butter and sugars together.

-Add lemon oil, egg, and salt and mix on medium speed until well incorporated.
-Scrape down sides of bowl.
+Add lemon oil, egg, and salt and mix until well incorporated.

 Add flour and baking soda.
 Mix on low speed until just a few flour streaks remain.
-Use a spatula to scrape down the bowl and incorporate the last of the flour.
+Use a spatula to incorporate the last of the flour.

 Use a spatula to stir in the white chocolate.

 Using a cookie scoop, portion into 1½ Tablespoon scoops.
-Bake 6 cookies at a time on a parchment lined cookie sheet for 9-10 minutes at 350 degrees Fahrenheit.
+Bake for 9-10 minutes at 350 degrees Fahrenheit.

 Hint: Don't overbake these cookies!
 They are done when pale, still a bit soft in the center, and just beginning to color on the edges.
 They will continue to bake on the hot cookie sheet after they're removed from the oven and will firm up more when cool.